python/mypy/docs/source/kinds_of_types.rst

    However, mypy currently does not support converting functions into coroutines.
-Support for this feature will be added in a future version, but for now, you can manually force the function to be a decorator by doing something like this:
+Support for this feature will be added in a future version, but for now, you can manually force the function to be a generator by doing something like this:

    .. code-block:: python